France (Western Europe)

 Motor information to keep in mind:

+Roads can be well-maintained in urban areas and motorways, but can be narrow in rural places.
 Autoroutes (motorways) are typically toll roads ('péages').
-Cost varies, but you can pay via card or cash, or use electronic tags like Liber‑T for faster passage.
-Also, at intersections, give way to vehicles approaching from the right ('priorité à droite') unless otherwise signposted, on roundabouts, priority goes to vehicles already circulating, and for parking, watch out for alternating-side rules and ‘Blue Zones’ where you must display a parking disc.
+Cost varies, but you can pay via card or cash, or use electronic tags like Liber-T for faster passage.
+Also; at intersections, give way to vehicles approaching from the right ('priorité à droite') unless otherwise signposted, on roundabouts, priority goes to vehicles already circulating, and for parking, watch out for alternating-side rules and ‘Blue Zones’ where you must display a parking disc.
 Failure to do so may result in fines.

 Fuel: